 However, as you go about selecting a title, you should understand that the more popularity a specific term has online, the harder it will be to “score” for that topic and appear in relevant search results.
 That is, if 10,000 people have already written popular blogs and articles about Stone Mountain, GA, but only 500 have written blogs about Tybee Island, GA, then writing a blog about Tybee Island will enable you to rank higher in the search results for that specific term.

 Ergo, finding the right balance between a popular topic that receives a lot of interest and one that is slightly less popular but that isn’t already saturated with content will give you the best chance of generating a lot of traffic and views.
 (I.e. maybe you title your blog “Stone Mountain, Tybee Island, & the Eight Other Best Vacation Spots in Georgia).

-3. Evenly Distribute Your Headers & Body Text.
+3. Evenly Distribute Your Headers (Titles) & Body Text.

 Once you decide on your topic and title, it’s time to begin writing.
 As you start the writing process, you need to recognize how Google and other search engines will ultimately find, index, and then “rank” your blog amongst the vast conglomeration of content that already exists online.

 As you post your blog on WordPress or another content management system (CMS), you’ll see that there are different styles of “headers” (i.e. H1, H2, H3, etc.) that you can use, as well as different styles of text.
 It’s important to pay attention to headers here.
 Headers are given precedence by Google when indexing your site — which means they are a primary source for Google’s bots to determine what your blog is talking about and what the main focus is.
 This means that the more you can include the title or topic of your blog in these headers, the higher it will rank.